 Early Life

 Shari Arison was born in New York City on September 9, 1957.
-Her father, Ted Arison, was a prominent businessman who founded Carnival Cruise Lines.
-Her parents divorced when she was nine years old, and she initially moved to Israel with her mother before returning to the United States at age 12 to live with her father.
-She later returned to Israel, and subsequently served in the Israel Defense Forces.
+Her parents divorced when she was young, and she spent her formative years living in both the United States and Israel.
+Her father, Ted Arison, founded Carnival Cruise Lines.
+She served in the Israel Defense Forces.

 Rise to Success